sunrise-choir/ssb-flumeview-sql/README.md

   - uses [knex](http://knexjs.org/) for powerful async queries
 - Fast + flexible
   - built on Rust + [Sqlite3](http://sqlite.org)
-  - supports building of view in spare cpu time, so your application never chokes
+  - supports processing the log and inserting into the db in spare cpu time, so your application never chokes
   - bulding + queries are [FAST](#Performance) (benchmarked!)
 - Advanced features
   - query the view at any time - for when waiting for the view to be in sync isn't relevant
-  - supports multiple identities (multiple keypairs), with [decryption done with Rust](https://github.com/pietgeursen/private-box-rs)
+  - supports multiple identities (WIP) (multiple keypairs), with [decryption done with Rust](https://github.com/pietgeursen/private-box-rs)
   - supports multiple clients running different versions of this view, by giving you control over where this view is saved
 - Friendly.
 We have a [code of conduct](/code-of-conduct.md) and are commited to abiding by it.
   - Found something missing from the docs?
 Can't understand the code?
 Found an un-tested edge case?
 Spotted a poorly named variable?
 Raise an issue!
 We'd love to help.